adrianostanley/wc-picturecoupon-plugin/README.md

 **Navigate to:** My Account > Account details > Change your profile picture (first section).

-The `WCPC_Uploader` encapsulates all the view components for uploading, restoring and removing a picture.
+The `WCPC_Uploader` encapsulates all the view components for uploading, restoring, and removing a picture.

 I chose to use a simple approach in this case which was the browser's default file uploader inside an HTML form that is handled by `WCPC_Uploader`, which stores the uploaded file(s) and calls the attachment